top of page

 A natural or alternative treatment for SIBO isn’t about avoiding medication or taking an endless list of supplements.
 It’s about addressing the conditions that allowed SIBO to develop in the first place, so treatment actually lasts, and you get rid of SIBO permanently.

-My patients don’t need another prescription — they need a different lens to solve the problem.
+My patients don’t need another prescription—they need a different lens to solve the problem.
 Functional medicine looks at SIBO through a different lens.

 As a functional medicine practitioner, my lens looks beyond eradication and instead focuses on restoring function so bacteria don’t keep finding their way back to the wrong place.
 Functional medicine is where natural and alternative SIBO strategies become essential.
 It's the way to finally feel better and get lasting relief from SIBO.

-I treat root cause, and you get lasting relief.
+I treat the root cause, and you get lasting relief.
 For example, in my patients, I see SIBO improve most reliably when motility, nervous system regulation, and relapse prevention are addressed together.
 Because I'm the rare blend of both a psychotherapist and a functional medicine practitioner, I'm able to help my patients resolve all of the issues that cause their SIBO.

 Supporting Gut Motility and the Nervous System

-One of the most overlooked drivers of SIBO is impaired gut motility (how food and waste move through your body) — specifically the migrating motor complex (your gut's built-in cleaning cycle), which helps clear bacteria out of the small intestine between meals.
+One of the most overlooked drivers of SIBO is impaired gut motility (how food and waste move through your body)—specifically the migrating motor complex (your gut's built-in cleaning cycle), which helps clear bacteria out of the small intestine between meals.

 How food moves through your gut is not just mechanical.
 It is also neurological.

 This is why treating SIBO without addressing nervous system regulation (your body's ability to calm itself) often leads to recurring SIBO.
 The gut may be cleared temporarily, but the underlying traffic jam remains.
-That is why it's important to work with a practitioner who is skilled in both psychology gut health, like me.
+That is why it's important to work with a practitioner who is skilled in both psychology and gut health, like me.

 Targeted Antimicrobial Support (When Appropriate)